Difference Between EIGRP and OSPF

 Main Differences Between EIGRP and OSPF

-1. EIGRP is vendor-specific and complicated and fails to migrate of vendor and leads to less scalability.
-In contrast, OSPF is a simple and open standard protocol, and as a result, it can be scaled easily.
+1. EIGRP is vendor-specific and complicated and fails to migrate vendors, and leads to less scalability.
+In contrast, OSPF is a simple and open standard protocol, so it can be scaled easily.

 3. In terms of the unequal path load balancing feature, it is only supported by the EIGRP protocol.
 On the flip side, this feature is not supported on OSPF.

-5. Due to the usage of the DUAL algorithm in EIGRP where the alternative best path and the best path are selected and it can fall into the alternate best path if the best path goes wrong and that’s why has less convergence.
+5. Due to the usage of the DUAL algorithm in EIGRP, where the alternative best path and the best path are selected, it can fall into the alternate best path if the best path goes wrong, and that’s why it has less convergence.
 But OSPF follows a different procedure and has a greater convergence time.

 References